Chaos Zero Nightmare (CZN)NarjaBuild and Guide

 Performance Profile

-Healing [4/5]
+Healing [5/5]

-Narja is a jack-of-all-trades unit capable of performing multiple roles at once, while also having a specific niche as a Defense-Based damage buffer.
+Narja is a jack-of-all-trades unit capable of performing multiple roles at once, while also having a specific niche as a Defense-Based Damage Buffer.
 However, at the time of her release, this build isn’t capable of being used to its full potential.

 The heart of Narja’s kit is her Voracity and Predation buffs, which are both special stackable buffs she accumulates via her abilities.
 Consuming these is what makes up the bulk of her standard healing and damage increases.

 All of Narja’s buffs and healing, alongside her solid personal damage and card discounts, position her very well within Chaos-based modes, where consistency and balance are valued highly.
-However, in save data-based modes, Narja’s all-rounder faces stiff competition from other controllers who can outperform Narja when specializing in a single avenue of support.
+However, in Save Data-based modes, Narja’s all-rounder faces stiff competition from other controllers who can outperform Narja when specializing in a single avenue of support.
 Characters like Rei can buff allies more generically and with fewer conditional requirements.
 Mika generates AP without having to land discounts on the right cards, along with directly healing, which is important for some teams.

 Pros & Cons